Irreducibility of the Dispersion Polynomial for Periodic Graphs: Preliminaries

-A polytope $P$ is \demph{indecomposable} if whenever $P$ is a Minkowski sum $P=K_{1}+K_{2}$, one of $K_1$ or $K_2$ is a point.
-Otherwise $P$ is \demph{decomposable}.
-A polytope $K$ is \demph{homothetic} to $P$ if there exists a rational number $r \geq 0$ and a point $a\in \ZZ^{d}$ such that $K = rP + a$.
-The polytope $P$ is \demph{only homothetically decomposable} if whenever $P = K_{1} + K_{2}$, one of the summands, and hence both, is homothetic to $P$.
+An integral polytope $P$ is \demph{indecomposable} if whenever $P$ is a Minkowski sum $P=K_{1}+K_{2}$, then one of $K_1$ or $K_2$ is a point.
+Otherwise, $P$ is \demph{decomposable}.
+An integral polytope $K$ is \demph{homothetic} to $P$ if there exists a rational number $r \geq 0$ and a point $a\in \ZZ^{d}$ such that $K = rP + a$.
+The integral polytope $P$ is \demph{only homothetically decomposable} if whenever $P = K_{1} + K_{2}$, one of the summands is homothetic to $P$.
+In this case, it follows that both summands are homothetic to $P$.